Cyril McGuinness: Criminal history

 He managed to secure a number of waste disposal contracts from local authorities in his twenties despite having a criminal record.
 These contracts included those for the disposal of hazardous waste.
 He used those contracts to engage in fly tipping.
-Investigations by the Gardaí led to him moving first to County Monaghan, then to County Fermanagh.
+Investigations by the Gardaí led to his moving first to County Monaghan, then to County Fermanagh.

 In 2004 the BBC Northern Ireland current affairs programme Spotlight exposed him as being involved in the illegal transportation of waste.
 In 2007, he pleaded guilty to 22 charges related to illegally transporting waste from the Republic of Ireland through Northern Ireland to Scotland and received a suspended sentence.

 There were a series of thefts of ATMs in Ireland around 2009 in which he and his gang were suspects.

 Twenty trucks and cranes were stolen in Belgium and the Netherlands and brought to Ireland.
 McGuinness was arrested in a Dublin court when he appeared in relation to charges of theft of an ATM.
 A European Arrest Warrant was issued for McGuinness in 2008 in which he was described as an active member of an Irish criminal organisation.
 In April 2008 he was stopped by Serbian police near the Croatian border.
 He was taken to Belgrade from where he was extradited to Bruges.
 While there, he was granted bail and left the country, though he was convicted when he was tried in absentia.
 He was sentenced to seven years imprisonment and was extradited back to Belgium in 2011 to serve his sentence.